 ‘I think they have good profiles, young ones, and it will be a good experience for them to stay with us.

-‘We also have Tyrique who is with us and is already doing very well with us.
+‘We also have Tyrique with us and he is already doing very well.
 It is good to have them with us because we can hopefully give them some minutes, some chances, and they can grow and they can have different experiences.’